 A lot of young women have faced this kind of harassment and have suffered discrimination based on their relationship status.

 According to an article found on Arab News; the Commission for the Promotion of Virtue and the Prevention of Vice (Haia) has officially prevented women from visiting medical clinics without male guardians.
-Haia members recently issued orders to employees working at a nutrition center not to admit women patients unless a guardian accompanies them during their weekly visits.
-This decision caused huge losses to the nutrition center in a single week, according to the source.
+Haia members recently issued orders to employees working at a nutrition centre not to admit women patients unless a guardian accompanies them during their weekly visits.
+This decision caused huge losses to the nutrition centre in a single week, according to the source.

 What this means is that, I have to wait for my elderly father or my brothers who all live 10 hours away from me to get checked medically or like was the case with me, hire a male or call an unwanted male friend to accompany me before I could relax, unwind and spend my own money.

 I tried a different venue the following day and was admitted (Thankfully), but I had to wait for about 10 minutes and when I did not see any waiter coming my way, I beckoned on one and placed my order.
 Just one?
 He asked with a sincerely curious voice.
 How do you mean I asked back, curious to see where the drama was leading?
 Ermmm, I thought you will want to order for ‘’Oga” (Male partner) at once so I do not have to go back and forth when he comes.
 Hmmmm, there is no “Oga’’ I responded, please can you get my order?
-Sorry ma he murmured as he jolted away.
+Sorry, ma he murmured as he jolted away.

 I have been alone in public places long enough to note the different treatment I am given when I am with “someone and when I’m not.

-These are the small matters.
+These are small matters.

-How about the bigger stuff like strange men trying to have forced conversations with you and getting really rude when you show no interest or strange men following you when you depart ?
+How about the bigger stuff like strange men trying to have forced conversations with you and getting really rude when you show no interest or strange men following you when you depart?
 It gets harder.

 Being a woman who goes about her life ‘’ solo’’ is its own kind of oppression.